PRSNQASC/insurance-quality-leadership/README.md

 # Insurance Quality & Test Leadership

-This repository provides a high-level overview of my approach to quality leadership, test strategy, and risk-based assurance within Commercial and Lloyd’s Market insurance environments.
+welcome to my repo, it aims to provide a high-level overview of my approach to quality leadership, test strategy modelling and risk-based assurance.

-It is intentionally concise and high-level due to the regulated and commercially sensitive nature of insurance delivery.
+i have purposely kept it concise and pitched at a high-level since it aims to communicate and drive conversation throughout the recruitment process.

 ---